CiscoTestAutomation/pyats-image-builder/README.md

 cloned to the provided name under `/workspace`.
 However, you may also specify a new subdirectory to home it in.

+If your repository is private you may provide the credentials or ssh_key to gain access.
+You can also avoid including these private details in the yaml by passing them through environment variable.
+Check the ```Yaml loader``` section for more details.

 ```yaml
 # Format